Coordination is becoming infrastructure.

 Four Roles That Replace Project Management

-When AI handles coordination, humans focus on strategic work.
+When systems handle coordination, humans focus on strategic work.
 These are the roles that matter in the post-project world.

 Outcome Architect